UPDATED Nov. 8, 2021 with deadline for notices of intent for one of the opportunities.

 “Each of the new programs has a specific sets of taxa or species that are eligible, with some that are very relevant to current or potential businesses in our state,” López adds.

 All proposals must include participation of Sea Grant extension specialists.
-Also all proposals ultimately must be submitted by the respective state Sea Grant program.
+Also all full proposals ultimately must be submitted by the respective state Sea Grant program.

 For more information for projects with NC Sea Grant, contact López at email@example.com, or Eric Herbst, aquaculture specialist for NC Sea Grant, firstname.lastname@example.org.
 Email is best initial contact and then a call or video conference time can be arranged.